01 Aug Don’t Let a Hurricane Destroy Your Health

 Take steps to minimize risk to your health:

 - Wear proper personal protection (PPE) equipment when in a wet or moldy building and an outdoor area with elevated levels of airborne debris.
 Understand that tear-out and remediation activities increase the level of mold and mycotoxins in the air.
-PPE includes masks (minimally an N95), gloves, goggles, and disposable coveralls.
+PPE includes masks (minimally an N95, but an N100 is better), gloves, goggles, and disposable coveralls.

 - Remove personal belongings and building materials that have become wet before they become moldy, if possible.
-Keep your eye on the cock.
+Keep your eye on the clock.
 Structural mold can develop within the first 24-48 hours.

 - Dry the structure out with fans and dehumidifiers, if possible.

-- Call a certified mold remediator (CMR) once structural mold is visible.
+- Call a certified mold remediator (CMR).
 CMRs are professionally trained and have the proper equipment, PPE, and team to address hurricane-size structural mold damage.

 To locate a CMR in your area, visit NormiPro.com.
 For more information on structural mold, the health effects of mold and mycotoxins, and treatment options to discuss with your doctor, please see my book MOLD: The War Within.
 It will give you hope for a full recovery.